dirkpetersen/our-chat/README.md

 LDAP_FULL_NAME=displayName
 ```

-They should be pretty self explanatory, for example `LDAP_LOGIN_USES_USERNAME` means that you can login with your username instead of typing your entire email address.
-The LDAP_SEARCH_FILTER is a bit of a crutch, that we use to restrict LibreChat to members of an AD/LDAP security group.
-The filter was not intended for authorization and if a new user is not member of that group, they will get a 401 error (AuthN) instead of 403 (AuthZ).
+These settings should be pretty self-explanatory.
+For example, `LDAP_LOGIN_USES_USERNAME` means that you can log in with your username instead of typing your entire email address.
+The LDAP_SEARCH_FILTER is a bit of a workaround that we use to restrict LibreChat to members of an AD/LDAP security group.
+The filter was not intended for authorization, and if a new user is not a member of that group, they will get a 401 error (AuthN) instead of 403 (AuthZ).
 This can be a bit confusing.
-On some LDAP systems the LDAP_BIND_DN can be the email address (aka service principal) of the service accout, e.g. `myserviceaccount@domain.edu` but it is safest to use the DN (distinguished name).
+On some LDAP systems, the LDAP_BIND_DN can be the email address (aka service principal) of the service account, e.g., `myserviceaccount@domain.edu`, but it is safest to use the DN (distinguished name).

 After you have configured all these 7 settings, please use the LDAP test script `~/our-chat/tests/ldap-test.py <testuser>` to verify these settings.
 To check the LDAP_SEARCH_FILTER, you have to pass the username of a test user who is member of that security group (e.g. our-chat-users)